 We have covered a few things you can do after losing your job or in the run-up to it.

-Know your redundancy rights: find out what you are entitled to and make sure you get it.
+Know your redundancy rights: determine what you are entitled to and ensure you get it.

-Start saving money now: Start to build up your financial reserves to help you last out any period of unemployment.
+Start saving money now: Start to build up your financial reserves to help you fill out any unemployment period.
 Cut your costs as best as you can.